danielpozsar/grogupy/docs/source/development/index.rst

   * /docs/requirements.txt

-Finally you have to install and run ``pre-commit``, which is mainly used to automatically format the code, which makes it nicer and reduces git differences.
+Finally you have to install and run ``pre-commit``, which is mainly used to automatically format the code to make it nicer and reduce git differences.

 .. code-block:: bash